aws/aws-sdk-php-zf2/README.md

 <?php echo $this->s3Link('my-object', 'my-bucket');
 ```

-The default bucket can be set globally by using the `setDefautBucket` method:
+The default bucket can be set globally by using the `setDefaultBucket` method:

 ```php
 <?php